huawei-noah/streamDM/website/docs/Programming.md

   feature: screen_network.png
 ---

-Everything in StreamDM is designed around tasks, which encode the .
+Everything in StreamDM is designed around tasks, which describe the flow of a streaming data mining or machine learning algorithm.
 In a nutshell, streaming data is read and parsed into the StreamDM internal representation, passed through learners, evaluated and then output to various places, such as console, files, or as streams for other tasks.